sdotson/slido-fun/README.md

 ```

 ##Instructions
 You'll need two things to make this work: event id and question id.
-You can figure these out by visiting the slido event and looking at the XHR requests.
+You can figure these out by visiting the sli.do event and looking at the XHR requests.

 ###Event ID
 The event id can be found in numerous endpoints.
 For example, in the following the event ID would be `73777`: